 - Communicative Sciences and Disorders

-Students register for the three Summer 2020 course numbers listed below for a total of 6 credits:
+Students register for the two Summer 2020 course numbers listed below for a total of 6 credits:

 - CSCD-GE 2035 - Language Development and Disorders in School-Aged Children (3 credits)